10 of the Best Disney World Resorts to See for the Holidays

 Did you know that you can visit Disney resorts even if you aren’t a guest?
 Keep reading for our tips on how to sightsee at the prettiest hotels on Disney property.

-Driving to Disney Resorts
+Driving to the Disney Resorts

 If you want to drive and park to see Disney World Christmas decorations at resorts, you either have to be a guest at that particular property or have a reservation or mobile order at an on-site restaurant or cafe.

 The easiest hack right now for parking at resorts is to use the Disney app to put in a mobile food order at an on-site cafe (even ordering a beverage works) and telling the gate attendant you’re here to pick it up.
-Most of the resorts on this list are grouped together, so you can park at one and then walk or use Disney transit like the Skyliner, Monorail or boats to hop around to others nearby.
+Most of the resorts on this list are grouped together, so you can park at one and then walk or use Disney transit like the Skyliner, Monorail, or boats to hop around to others nearby.

 Using Disney Transportation to Resorts